olegfomenko/blog/about.md

 ---

 Hi there!
 It's good to see you on my blog!
 I launched it to share with you some of the thoughts, ideas and experiences I've had working as a blockchain developer.
-My main area of interest as well as passion are cryptography and blockchain development, which I combine while working at [Distributed Lab](https://distributedlab.com).
+My main area of interest as well as passion is cryptography and blockchain development, which I combine while working at [Distributed Lab](https://distributedlab.com).

 Here are some of my biggest projects that I am proud to share: